 These resources offer additional helpful suggestions specific to COPD concerns during the COVID-19 pandemic:

 For reliable in-home care for those with COPD as well as other chronic conditions, turn to JFS Care.
 Our staff are thoroughly trained and knowledgeable in providing individualized care to help make life safer and much more enjoyable.
-You can reach us any time at (213) 383-2273 to learn more about our Los Angeles, CA home care services and the communities we serve.
+You can reach us any time at (213) 383-2273 to learn more about our senior in-home care in Los Angeles and the other communities we serve.